dart-lang/site-www/src/tools/pub/cmd/index.md

   your cache.

 [`pub deps`](/tools/pub/cmd/pub-deps)
-: Lists all dependencies used by a package.
+: Lists all dependencies used by the current package.

 [`pub downgrade`](/tools/pub/cmd/pub-downgrade)
-: Retrieves the lowest versions of all the packages that are listed as dependencies used by the application.
+: Retrieves the lowest versions of all the packages that are listed as dependencies used by the current package.
 Used for testing the lower range of your package's dependencies.

 [`pub get`](/tools/pub/cmd/pub-get)
-: Retrieves the packages that are listed as the dependencies for the application.
+: Retrieves the packages that are listed as the dependencies for the current package.
   If a `pubspec.lock` file already exists, fetches the version of each dependency (if possible) as listed in the lock file.
   Creates or updates the lock file, as needed.

 [`pub upgrade`](/tools/pub/cmd/pub-upgrade)
-: Retrieves the latest version of each package listed as dependencies used by the application.
+: Retrieves the latest version of each package listed as dependencies used by the current package.
 If a `pubspec.lock` file exists, ignores the versions listed in the lock file and fetches the newest versions that honor the constraints in the pubspec.
   Creates or updates the lock file, as needed.